jseller/autocomplete/README.md

 Furthermore, the system should offer this suggestion as one of the top two choices presented to the user Within 2 seconds of receiving this prompt, the user should accept the proposed completion without needing to enter additional keystrokes or scroll through another set of options

+# Solution

+## Usability

+Accuracy
+* browser gives timezone, asking for location can have friction

+Recognition Reliability
+* user can type what the word sounds like, so exact match can miss.
+Fuzzy match
+* * use fuzzy matching with levenstien distance

 Cross-Functional